Things To Do & Days Out

 We at the Suffolk Food Hall are pleased to offer two enigmas: solving the mystery of Professor Campbell’s disappearance or escaping the Gamekeeper’s Bothy.
 Our adventure rooms combine traditional scenery with local Suffolk themes.
 Located in the farm buildings of the Suffolk Food Hall, under the Orwell Bridge, our adventures honour the site’s and the area’s agricultural history and are appropriate for all ages.
 Check out Puzzle Rooms for more info.

 Glass & Craft Workshops

-Glass & Craft Workshops, which is near Ipswich, Suffolk, provides a multitude of fun craft pursuits for everybody from babies to seniors.
+Glass & Craft Workshops, which is near the lovely town of Ipswich, Suffolk, provides a multitude of fun craft pursuits for everybody, from babies to seniors.
 There are activities such as ceramic and glass painting, mosaics, decoupage, sand art, fabric fun, wood painting, and bear building, just to name a few.
 It is best to schedule during school breaks and weekends, but booking is not required. throughout the warm summer months, there’s a playground open for all kids.

 The Suffolk Escape Room